gov-cy/staging-govcy-design-system-docs/src/patterns/cookies_pages.md

 </form>
 ```

 When the user sets or changes their cookie preferences, use a green notification banner at the top of the [main section](../../getting-started/page-template/#sections) before the `<h1>`, to confirm that the service has updated the user’s cookie settings.
-Make sure to focus on the success banner and that the message is also read by screen readers.
+Make sure focus is on the success banner and that the message is also read by screen readers.

 *Example in English*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">